Powerplay (cricket)

-A powerplay is the name for the fielding restrictions in limited overs cricket.
+Powerplay refers to the fielding restrictions in limited-overs cricket.
+It was first introduced in the 1980-81 Australian season.
+Fielding Restrictions have been part of ODI cricket since 1992.
+It was renamed Powerplay by the ICC in 2005.

-Unlike Test cricket, the fielders are spread out to save runs in limited overs cricket.
-The powerplay rule (Restrictions on the placement of fielders), along with a number of other factors, has contributed to the big scores (300+) in modern One Day Internationals.
+Unlike in Test cricket, the fielders are spread out to save runs in limited-overs cricket.
+The powerplay rules, along with a number of other factors, have contributed to the big scores in modern One Day Internationals since 1992.

 Rules

 One Day International (ODI) and Twenty20 differ in terms of the number of overs where mandatory powerplay rules apply.
 The rules below apply only when a match is uninterrupted.